 Employer Health Insurance Reimbursements

-Many small businesses not offering group imagesCAFO7CDAhealth plans have reimbursed their employees for individual policies, or for coverage purchased on the recently formed Obamacare exchanges.
+Many small businesses not offering group health plans have reimbursed their employees for individual policies, or for coverage purchased on the recently formed Obamacare exchanges.
 Some companies have set up plans, while others have reimbursed their employees on a more informal basis.
 Recent guidance issued by the IRS has indicated that these arrangements are in violation of the Affordable Care Act and subject the non-compliant business to hefty excise tax penalties.

 And these penalties are significant, to say the least.
 Employers could be subject to a $100-a-day excise tax per employee.
 In their most recent guidance, the IRS hasn’t indicated how strict they will be in levying the penalty.